Where To Buy

 The Burton P1 is a mellow more flexy version of the Cartel.
 Same dual component base plate as the Co2 but the high back is slightly lower and the flex is much softer.
 Its been a favorite of many riders for many years and has a great following.
-We at the good ride love this binding because you really can go any where in these bindings.
+We at the good ride love this binding because you really can go anywhere in these bindings.
 The park and mountain are equally represented here.

 Day’s Ridden 50+

 This binding is summed up best as comfortable, soft and playful.
-There is a forgiving flex and an incredibly comfortable ride.
-The price is pretty high but you get such a great feeling from these that its almost worth it.
+There are a forgiving flex and an incredibly comfortable ride.
+The price is pretty high but you get such a great feeling from these that it’s almost worth it.
 It’s hard to talk about these bindings after all those days on em but it must be a compliment to the bindings as they don’t stand out.
 They let you feel the board.

 Stiffness- These bindings are mid to soft flexing and perfect for about anything you want to do on the hill.
 You will see these on stiff freeride boards and soft park boards.